timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 zgrep "^#CHROM" 0.01_fully_filtered.vcf.gz | cw -w
 ```

 To count the number of rows starting with #, use the command below, where `cw -1` asks it to count the number of lines:

 ```
 zgrep -v "^#" 0.01_fully_filtered.vcf.gz | wc -l
 ```

-Pressing `Ctrl+C` cancels the command that it is processing, for when it gets stuck.
+Pressing `Ctrl+C` cancels the command that it is processing.
+Use it when command line gets stuck.

 ## Mortality data